shuhei/shuhei.github.com/source/_posts/2019-05-01-interpreter-and-compiler-in-rust.markdown

 categories: [Rust]
 ---

-I have been reading [Writing an Interpreter in Go](https://compilerbook.com/) and [Writing a Compiler in Go](https://interpreterbook.com/) by [Thorsten Ball](https://thorstenball.com/) and implementing the Monkey programming language in Rust.
+I have been reading [Writing an Interpreter in Go](https://compilerbook.com/) and [Writing a Compiler in Go](https://interpreterbook.com/) by [Thorsten Ball](https://thorstenball.com/) and [implementing the Monkey programming language in Rust](https://github.com/shuhei/cymbal).

-TODO: Link to the repository.
+The first book is about writing a parser and an interpreter for a programming language called Monkey.
+Monkey's feature set is pretty limited, but it has some interesting features that modern programming languages have, such as function as a first-class citizen, closures, etc.

+TODO: Show a code snippet!

+The second book taught me to write a compiler and a virtual machine to execute instructions that the compiler generates.

-I had some ideas about parser, interpreter and compiler before reading the books thanks to prior projects.
-I followed [Write Yourself a Scheme in 48 Hours](https://en.wikibooks.org/wiki/Write_Yourself_a_Scheme_in_48_Hours), tried to write a GLSL parser for Elm, and learned a bit about assembly to understand V8 stacktraces.
-But I haven't had a complete idea of function call convention, how to implement closures, etc. Now I can confidently say what is on the stack and what is on the heap.
+Even before starting the project, I had some vague ideas about parser, interpreter and compiler thanks to my prior projects.
+I had followed [Write Yourself a Scheme in 48 Hours](https://en.wikibooks.org/wiki/Write_Yourself_a_Scheme_in_48_Hours), had tried to write a GLSL parser for Elm, and had learned a bit about assembly to understand V8 stacktraces.
+But I hadn't had concrete ideas about compilers, especially about how to translate high-level code like function calls and closures into low-level instructions.
+After the project, now I can confidently say what is on the stack and what is on the heap.

-Also, this knowledge about compiler and virtual machine was useful to understand concepts of Rust itself.
-Rust needs to know about the sizes of types because it needs to allocate values of the types on the stack.
-TODO: More examples.
+Also, this knowledge about compiler and virtual machine was useful to understand some of the concepts of Rust itself.
+Rust needs to know about the sizes of types because it needs to allocate values of the types on the stack. ------------TODO: More examples.

 ## How I started

-Personally I wanted to learn Rust by implementing something not so trivial.
-I wrote two simple command line tools with Rust, but they were a bit too small.
+Before starting this project, I had written two simple command line tools with Rust, but they were too small to learn different aspects of Rust.
+I wanted to learn Rust by implementing something not too trivial.

-I bought "Writing an Interpreter in Go" more than a year ago, but had left it in my bookshelf.
+I had bought "Writing an Interpreter in Go" more than a year ago, but had left it in my bookshelf.
 Recently I wanted to re-learn Go a bit for work.
 I took the book from my bookshelf and started following the code in the book with Go.
 I did ??? chapters and new Go syntax stopped appearing.
 The initial purpose of re-learning Go was achieved.
 Then Rust came to my mind.

 ## How it was like